Andrew Fisher

-Fisher returned as prime minister after the 1910 Australian federal election, which saw Labor attain majority government for the first time in its history.
+Fisher returned as prime minister after the 1910 federal election, which saw Labor attain majority government for the first time in its history.
 His second government passed wide-ranging reforms – old-age and disability pensions, enshrined new workers' rights in legislation, established the Commonwealth Bank, oversaw the continued expansion of the Royal Australian Navy, began construction on the Trans-Australian Railway, and formally established what is now the Australian Capital Territory.
 However, at the 1913 election the ALP narrowly lost its House of Representatives majority to the Liberal Party, with Fisher being replaced as prime minister by Joseph Cook.

 After just over a year in office, Cook was forced to call a new election, the first double dissolution.
 Labor won back its majority in the House, and Fisher returned for a third term as prime minister.
 During the election campaign he famously declared that Australia would defend Britain "to the last man and the last shilling".
 However, he struggled with the demands of Australia's participation in World War I and in October 1915 resigned in favour of his deputy Billy Hughes.
 Fisher subsequently accepted an appointment as the High Commissioner of Australia to the United Kingdom, holding the position from 1916 to 1920.
 After a brief return to Australia, he retired to London, dying there at the age of 66.
 His cumulative total of just under five years as prime minister is the second-longest by an ALP leader, surpassed only by Bob Hawke.